Braves vs. Giants Player Props Betting Odds

 MLB Props Today: Atlanta Braves

-- The Braves will hand the ball to Max Fried (4-1) for his ninth start of the season.
+- The Braves will hand the ball to Spencer Strider (14-4) for his 26th start of the season.

 |Opponent